redbadger/crux/docs/src/part-2/weather_app.md

 To that end, we'll need an app that does enough interesting things, while staying reasonably small.

 So we're going to build a Weather app.
-It needs to call an API, store data locally, and use location APIs to show local weather.
+It needs to call an API, store data and secrets locally, and use location APIs to show local weather.
 That's plenty of effects for us to play with and see how Crux supports this.

 Here's the same app — one shared core — running on iOS, Android, macOS, and the web: